qodesmith/create-new-app/README.md

 # You've decided you want a new API.
 Express is set up for you:
 create-new-app awesomeness -e

-# You want a new API, but would like MongoDB wired up & ready to go:
+# You want a new API with MongoDB wired up & ready to go:
 create-new-app awesomeness -m
 ```